mmmorris1975/aws-runas/docs/iam_config.md

 role_arn = arn:aws:iam::012345678901:role/my-role
 ```

-This configures profile called 'my-profile' to assume a role called 'my-role' in the fictitious AWS account
+This configures a profile named 'my-profile' to assume a role called 'my-role' in the fictitious AWS account
 012345678901, using the credentials found in the default section of the credentials file.
 One thing to make note of is
 the word 'profile' before the actual profile name in the section heading (the stuff between the [] brackets), this is an
 oddity of the logic AWS uses to process the config file, and is necessary for any non-default profile you'll configure.